kevinrodbe/library/content/01-recap-intro.md

 **\<insert web page picture\>**

-Say we go out for a run, or we get into your car, and we want to be able to listen to the playlists we've just created though the web app.
+Say we go out for a run, or we get into our car, and we want to be able to listen to the playlists we've just created though the web app.
 We pull out our phone and, using the service's **mobile** app, we can access those same playlists.

 **\<insert mobile phone picture\>**